imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate.html.markdown

 Provides a Mutual TLS Client to Imperva CA Certificate resource.
 Mutual TLS Imperva to Origin Certificates must be one of the following formats: PEM, CRT, CER or CA.
+Update action is not supported for current resource.
+Please create a new Imperva CA Certificate resource and only then, delete the old one.

 ## Example Usage
 Reference to account data source in `account_id` field